 Age also must be factored in to help determine the right kind of policy to purchase.
 A junior or high school student is going to have slightly different needs than someone in college or perhaps a student that has just graduated from college.
 If a teenager is more active, an off-Exchange accident rider can be considered if the cost is not prohibitive.
 This will substantially reduce your out-of-pocket cost for accidental injuries.
 NOTE: The riders are not necessarily available through your enrollment policy.
 They usually have to be added independently.

 Often, the extra monthly premium is less than $15 per month so it may be very cost-effective.
 However, if you are asked to pay as much as $50 per moth (or more), you may be over-paying for the benefits you may or may not receive.
 Occasionally, one of your credit cards may furnish a basic accidental coverage that pays a portion of a claim.
+This type of benefit is not medically-underwritten, but instead is offered free to cardholders.
+Limitations may apply.

 Additional low cost dependent insurance information can be found on our website.
 And for self-employed persons, these inexpensive policies have become increasingly popular in recent years.
 Since cutting costs is a priority, unless there are existing medical concerns, low-cost plans make financial sense.
 Note: Several states restrict temporary plan benefits and their duration.